 Welcome to our guide to the best 7-inch tablets based on professional reviews, sales, build quality, and consumer feedback.

 Thanks to their attractive size and one handed operation the size of the 7-inch tablet market has grown year in and year out and now accounts for a higher percentage of sales than both 8-inch and 10-inch tablets.
 The following guide will aid you in finding the best 7-inch tablet with regularly updated content designed to guide you on your quest to find a worthy purchase, whereas our series of cheap tablet guides deals with their more budget counterparts.
-For under $300 you can find some powerful tablets that can handle more advanced apps and functionality relative to their budget counterparts.
+In our best tablets under $300 guide you can find some powerful tablets that can handle more advanced apps and functionality relative to their budget counterparts or in our best tablets under $100 guide you’ll find some cheaper alternatives.

 Finally coming to the best of the best premium tablets, here we will see some of the top engineering at play from leaders in the field such as Apple, Samsung and ASUS, with the 7-inch size being highly targeted due to it’s smaller weight and easier handling for a comfortable one hand grip.
 One of the first major commercial successes in the 7-inch category was the Google Nexus 7, bringing an aggressive feature set at a highly competitive price, with the Apple iPad mini following suit soon after.
 Since then numerous stellar options have cropped up all aching to take the prize as king of the mini tablet.
 Another area you might want to explore is the smartphone market – seeing the popularity of many 6-7 inch smartphones gaining market share begs the question whether getting a standalone 7-inch tablet is worth it compared to alternative 8-inch and 10-inch tablet options.
 Our best unlocked smartphones guide over at our partner site SmartphoneNinja can assist you if you feel this might be the case.